makman568/algofun/pq/traffic/consensus_traffic.md

 Because the theoretical expectation is constant across rounds (≈354 soft, ≈233 cert), scatterplots of observed on-time unique counts versus theory collapse to vertical bands centered on those constants.
 The ratios above therefore convey the same information more directly: observed points cluster tightly around the theoretical line for on-time uniques, while total-unique and total-message ratios (Sections 8.4–8.5) show the amplification once trailing proposals and duplicate deliveries are included.

+The lower on-time ratio for cert (0.60× vs. 0.885× for soft) reflects the cert committee’s smaller expected size (1,500 vs. 2,990) combined with the whale-heavy stake distribution: the same high-stake accounts supply a larger fraction of the 1,112 cert quorum weight, so fewer total accounts need to respond before the threshold is hit.

 ### 8.3 Absence of Next Votes

 The Next/liveness step never triggered during this capture window: all `next_*` columns remain zero.
 This indicates that every observed round completed soft and cert voting without invoking the liveness fallback, so the theoretical Next committee expectation (≈476 voters) remains a contingency for worst-case planning rather than an observed load.

-### 8.4 Total Unique Amplification (Trailing Proposals)
+### 8.4 Total Unique Amplification (Trailing Proposals + Cross-Round Stragglers)

-After quorum, additional proposals continue to attract votes.
-Counting all unique senders per round yields:
+Counting all unique senders attributed to a round yields:

 - **Soft:** Mean total unique ratio **1.385×** theory (±0.0037 s.e.; median 1.374×; 99th percentile 1.636×).
-This ≈32% excess reflects ≈1.12 trailing proposals per round.
 - **Cert:** Mean total unique ratio **1.142×** theory (±0.0041 s.e.; median 1.131×; 99th percentile 1.396×).
-Certification experiences ≈1.09 trailing proposals.

-Thus even healthy rounds exhibit proposal fragmentation: different subsets of the committee vote for different candidates before the network converges on the winner.
+This metric intentionally exceeds the single-round committee size because the logger attributes votes to the round in which they are received, not the round in which they were cast.
+“Total unique senders for round R” therefore includes both the on-time voters from round R’s committee and stragglers from round R−1 that arrive while round R is executing.
+It is an operational load measure—how many distinct votes the node must ingest—rather than evidence that more than ~354/~233 accounts were selected by sortition.
+Within a given round, the additional proposals that survive past quorum ensure that many of those stragglers are votes for losing candidates, but the primary driver of the >1.0 ratios is this cross-round attribution.

 ### 8.5 Message-Level Amplification